AI-Assisted Code Reviews with Claude Code

 - Each finding: file path, line range, issue, impact, suggested fix

-This is where the magic happens.
 The first pass catches things; the second pass asks "did I get that right?"
-Without cross-validation, you get hallucinated findings — the model confidently describes a bug in code that doesn't exist, or references a line number from a compacted summary that's drifted from the actual file.
+Without cross-validation, you get hallucinated findings: the model confidently describes a bug in code that doesn't exist, or references a line number from a compacted summary that's drifted from the actual file.

 The output format is intentional.
 File paths make findings actionable (click, navigate, verify).
 "Impact" prevents dismissal ("yeah but who cares").
 Suggested fixes turn the audit from a list of complaints into a PR-ready action plan.